PROGRAM OVERVIEW

 Participation in the PD Program is mandatory for all practicing and articling registrants, including those on leave.

-• Minimum points/hours: Registrants must complete 30 PD hours annually and 125 PD hours over a three year reporting period (there is reduced requirement for those registered as on leave).
+• Minimum points/hours: registrants must complete 30 PD hours annually and 125 PD hours over a three year reporting period (there is reduced requirement for those registered as on leave).

 • PD categories: Eligible activities are defined by categories in the PD Guidelines.